jhumigas/GeomApp/README.md

 No framework was used to build this project.
 However the MVC architecture was implemented along with several design patterns.

-There are three main layers corresponding to :
+There are four main layers corresponding to :

 * Persistence
 * Business
 * Presentation
+* Database

 ### Persistence